Vignesh-Lakshmanasamy-mdx/CW2_ML_PDE4433/README.md

 For both Custom CNN and MobileNetv2 models the notebook format is exactly the same, except the model script-
 - To run the machine learning and Evaluation
     - Follow the order of the notebook
-        - Importing the required libraries
+        - Step 1 : Importing the required libraries
-        - Routing the path of the dataset
+        - Step 2 : Routing the path of the dataset
+        - Step 3 : Loading the dataset and preprocessing
-        - Loading the data and preprocessing
+        - Step 4 : Loading the data and reshaping to prepare for training process
+        - Step 5 : Spliting the data for training and testing
+        - Step 6 : CNN Model
+        - Step 7 : Compiling the model
-        - Training the CNN and Mobilenetv2 model in respective notebook
+        - Step 8 : Training the model
-        - Evaluation of the trained model
+        - Step 9 : Evaluating the accuracy of the model
+        - Step 10 : Model Summary
-        - Performance graph for the model
+        - Step 11 : Model Performance graph
-        - Save the model
+        - Step 12 : Save the Model
         - For Custom CNN, it is saved as
           ![save_model_cnn](https://github.com/user-attachments/assets/9b18a937-ab5e-4be1-8d3d-b3df836d3374)
         - For MobileNetV2, it is saved as
           ![SAVE_model](https://github.com/user-attachments/assets/d45c1ac6-ee9f-4362-9864-7bb90ba938b1)

 ### Testing the model with images:
+To execute the testing program, the saved keras file is mandatory.
+Please ensure the keras is saved in the same folder of the coursework.
+Follow the below steps to see the result images.

+- Step 13 : Function for ploting the image
+- Run the function "show image" which contain the image ploting program
+-
+- Then run the